About Human Trafficking

 Recognising how difficult it is for many victims to approach the police even though their need is desperate creates a need for an organisation like Hope for Justice.
 After hearing the stories of those who have been rescued or hearing the statistics of how many sons and daughters, wives and husbands haven’t been rescued yet, you can’t help but feel compelled to act.
 Find out why we do what we do.

 Q: Is it a good idea to use the term ‘victim’?

-Due to the manipulation, deceit, coercion and grooming employed by traffickers many people removed from exploitation do not realize they have been a victim.
+Due to the manipulation, deceit, coercion and grooming employed by traffickers, many people removed from exploitation do not realise they have been a victim.
 Understanding that what has happened to them is wrong and that the trafficker is to blame can be an important part of their recovery.
-Getting the general public and organizations to understand that a crime has been committed and that the crime has a human cost also justifies the use of a commonly understood term such as ‘victim’.
+Getting the general public and organisations to understand that a crime has been committed and that the crime has a human cost also justifies the use of a commonly understood term such as ‘victim’.
 This is why Hope for Justice use the term ‘victim’, although staff remain aware of the sensitivities of such a label and will use the terms ‘survivor’ or ‘client’ when interacting with victims.
 Read the stories of survivors.

 Q: Is Hope for Justice a Christian organization?

 Hope for Justice is a Christian organisation.
 Many, but by no means all, of our staff come from a church background.
 All staff are expected to work in a way that reflects core values of respect, tolerance, passion for justice and appreciation of the value of individuals.
 The organisation strives for high standards of professionalism, openness and integrity but the service we deliver is not evangelistic.
 Meet Our Team.